Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ![image](https://github.com/user-attachments/assets/6576b7ca-9471-4d26-9857-cc1b166d48d3)

 ## Temporal Trends
-  - From what I noticed in the graph, the trend of tracks released per year is that as the years go by, the number of streams is gradually increasing.
+  - From what I noticed in the graph, the trend of tracks released per year is that as the years go by, the number of streams gradually increases.
 #### The Tracks Released Per Year:
 ![image](https://github.com/user-attachments/assets/c2913f62-49cd-4abd-8636-17f4da4b6164)
   - Comparing the monthly release of tracks shows that January and May have the highest peaks of tracks released; March had a peak but not as high as the ones mentioned earlier, and August had the lowest number of tracks released among the months.
 After May, the number of tracks released goes down and then rises again after August.